ryan-whit/ucb-module9/README.md

 ## Questions

-For additional questions, please visit the GitHub page [on GitHub](https://github.com/ryan-whit).
+For additional questions, please visit the repo [on GitHub](https://github.com/ryan-whit).